RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/docs/theory/extreme_velocity_sensing.md

 ### 2.2 The Engagement Window

-Assume a "protective awareness bubble" of **3-5 meters** around the wearer.
+Assume a "protective awareness bubble" around the wearer.
 This is the distance at which any meaningful response must be underway or the projectile will have already reached the body.

 | Projectile Type | Velocity | Time to 5 m | Time to 3 m | Time to 1 m |
 |-----------------|----------|-------------|-------------|-------------|